Rush Limbaugh now into our 25th year of broadcast excellence.

 I've never done drugs.

-You you could you could explain why it's funny.
+You could explain why it's fun.

-You're twenty you're twenty-four, and I am sixty one.
+You're 24, and I am 61.

-I mean, I still love this and I'm energized by it.
+I mean, I still love this, and I'm energized by it.

 I'm inspired, motivated, all those things.